srl-labs/srl-k8s-anycast-lab/README.md

 # Nokia SR Linux Kubernetes Anycast Lab

-[Containerlab](https://containerlab.dev/)  is a game-changer for every network engineer.
-It helps you to effortlessly create complex network topologies and validate features, scenarios...
-At the same time, [Minikube](https://minikube.sigs.k8s.io/) unlocks the power of Kubernetes on your local machine to quickly test and experiment with containerized applications.

-Wouldn't it be great to combine both worlds?

 In this lab we will explore a topology consisting of a Leaf/Spine [SR Linux](https://learn.srlinux.dev/) Fabric connected to a Kubernetes Cluster.

 Our k8s Cluster will feature [MetalLB](https://metallb.universe.tf/), which is a load-balancer implementation for bare metal clusters.
 This will unlock the possibility to have **anycast** services in our fabric.

+To deploy this lab we will use [Containerlab](https://containerlab.dev/) which help us to effortlessly create complex network topologies and validate features, scenarios...
+At the same time, [Minikube](https://minikube.sigs.k8s.io/) is an open-source tool that facilitates running Kubernetes clusters locally to quickly test and experiment with containerized applications.

+The end service we will use on top of the kubernetes cluster is a Nginx HTTP echo server.
+This service will be deployed and exposed in all the k8s nodes.
+With simulated clients, we will verify how traffic is distributed among the different nodes/pods.

 For a detailed walkthrough of this lab please check the [SR Linux blog](https://learn.srlinux.dev/blog/2023/sr-linux-kubernetes-anycast-lab/).